cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 ~~~
 {: .language-python}

 in order to understand the structure a bit better.
 You can see that this hist object is multidimensional holder for histograms, which makes it very convenient and very powerful.
-You could fill out the outter most *StrCategories* with several *processes* and *variations.
+You could fill out the outter most *StrCategories* with several *processes* and *variations*.
 You can *slice and dice*.
 Here a very quick example: let's say that, once the histogram is filled (we haven't done that yet), you want to get the histograms which have to with the signal region.
 Accessing them is very simple:

 ~~~
 histogram[:,1,:,:]